Community: Home | Message Boards

 Basic

-The Imagiantion pavilion (1982-present) has been hosted by Kodak since its opening.
+The Imagiantion pavilion (1982-present) was hosted by Kodak from its opening to 2010.
 It was called the "Journey into Imagination" pavilion from 1982-1998, and is currently called the "Imagination!" pavilion since 1999.

 The principle attraction, Journey into Imagination opened on March 5, 1983 and closed in 1998.
 It was redone into Journey into Your Imagination, which lasted from October 1999 to October 2001.
 The attraction was redone once again as Journey into Imagination with Figment, which opened on June 1, 2002, and is the current version of the ride.